minasarkies/fwd-fullstack/README.txt

 '/resize/:{ImageNameWithoutExtension}/:{RequiredWidth}?/:{RequiredHeight}?'  -> to preform resize operation
 '/upload' -> To upload an image to the directory '/exists' -> to check if an image already has been resized and hence already exists

+Output:
+Will be found in this images_out directory